-Day 2: Arriving this morning we’ll transfer to the our hotel where there will be the chance for some local birding in the hotel grounds.
+Day 2: Arriving this morning we’ll transfer to the our hotel where we’ll have the chance for some local birding within the hotel grounds.
 Night in Caracas.

-Day 3: This morning we’ll catch an early flight to Ciudad Guyana, and shortly after landing will visit the magnificent rapids on the Caroni River, close to where it joins the Orinoco, to look for Black-collared Swallow, a local speciality that nests in rocks amongst the cascades.
-We’ll also see a variety of waterbirds here perhaps including the beautiful Capped Heron.
-We’ll then drive to El Palmar, stopping for some pleasant roadside birdwatching en route.
+Day 3: We’ll catch an early flight to Puerto Ordaz.
+Shortly after landing we’ll visit the impressive rapids on the Caroni River, close to where it joins the Orinoco, to look for Black-collared Swallow, a local speciality that nests in rocks among the cascades.
+We’ll also see a variety of waterbirds, perhaps including the lovely Capped Heron.
+We’ll then drive to El Palmar, probably stopping for roadside birdwatching en route.
 Night in El Palmar.

-Days 4-5: We’ll spend two days birdwatching in the Imataca Forest Reserve.
-Although it is being selectively logged much of the forest here is still largely intact.
-The avifauna is amazingly rich, as evidenced by the presence of one of the most sought-after birds in South America - Harpy Eagle.
-The Imataca Forest is probably the best place in the world to see this magnificent raptor and we’ll devote most of one day to the search.
-In the process we can expect to see a host of other birds such as Greater Yellow-headed Vulture, Red-throated Caracara, Painted Parakeet, Paradise Jacamar, Black Nunbird, White-throated Toucan, Yellow-tufted Woodpecker and Cayenne Jay.
+Days 4-5: We’ll spend two days in the remote Imataca Forest Reserve, which we’ll access using 4x4 jeeps.
+Although it has been selectively logged, much of the forest is still largely intact and the avifauna is amazingly rich, as evidenced by the presence of one of the most sought-after birds in South America - Harpy Eagle.
+The Imataca Forest is perhaps the best place in the world to see this extraordinary raptor, and we’ll devote most of one day to the search.
+In the process we can expect to see a host of other birds such as Greater Yellow-headed Vulture, Red-throated Caracara, Painted Parakeet, Black Nunbird, Black-spotted Barbet, White-throated Toucan, Yellow-tufted Woodpecker, Cayenne Jay, and Green Oropendola.

-We’ll also hope to find an antswarm which seem to be fairly common in this forest, and we’ll stand quietly and watch the birds which come in to feed on the insects disturbed by the ants.
-Here these usually include the stunning White-plumed and Rufous-throated Antbirds as well as various woodcreepers and foliage-gleaners.
-We’ll also search for local specialities such as Crimson Topaz and Ferruginous-backed Antbird.
+We also hope to find an antswarm, which are fairly common here.
+If we’re successful, we’ll stand quietly and watch the birds - Rufous-throated Antbird and sometimes the stunning White-plumed as well as various woodcreepers and foliage-gleaners - which come in to feed on the insects disturbed by the ants.
+We’ll also search for local specialities such as Rose-breasted Chat and Ferruginous-backed Antbird.
 Nights in El Palmar.

-Day 6: This morning we’ll drive south through open ranchland reminiscent of the llanos in central Venezuela.
-We’ll stop at various roadside pools that hold a good selection of wetland-associated birds including Sunbittern, Purple Gallinule, Black-collared Hawk, Yellow-chinned Spinetail, White-headed Marsh-Tyrant, and Yellow-hooded Blackbird.
+Day 6: We’ll drive south through open ranchland reminiscent of the llanos in central Venezuela.
+Along the way we’ll stop at various roadside pools that hold a good selection of wetland-associated birds, including Horned Screamer, Purple Gallinule, Black-collared Hawk, Yellow-chinned Spinetail, White-headed Marsh-Tyrant, and Yellow-hooded Blackbird.
 In the afternoon we’ll walk a side road through tall rainforest and scan the treetops from a clearing where in previous years we have seen a variety of raptors, parrots, toucans, aracaris, and cotingas.
 Night in Las Claritas.

 Days 7-10: We’ll have four days to explore the Escalera and the nearby Guianan lowland forest.
-Our days on the Escalera should provide repeated views of the striking scenery of the Tepuis.
-These flat-topped mountains rise steeply from dense forest or from the rolling grasslands of the Gran Sabana.
-Their characteristic silhouettes create an unforgettable effect of immensity and remoteness.
-Along the lightly travelled road we’ll look for such pan-Tepui endemics as Fiery-shouldered Parakeet, Tepui Swift, Velvet-browed Brilliant, Roraiman Barbtail, Streak-backed Antshrike, Scarlet-horned and Orange-bellied Manakins, Rufous-brown Solitaire, Ruddy Tody-Flycatcher, and Golden-tufted Mountain-Grackle.
+Our time on the Escalera should provide repeated views of the striking scenery of the Gran Sabana, rolling grasslands mixed with valleys that are filled with rainforest.
+On clear days, distant flat-topped mountains known as the Tepuis may form a spectacular backdrop to our birding.
+Along the lightly travelled road we’ll look for pan-Tepui endemics such as Fiery-shouldered Parakeet, Tepui Swift, Velvet-browed Brilliant, Rufous-breasted Sabrewing, Roraiman Barbtail, Streak-backed Antshrike, Olive, Scarlet-horned, and Orange-bellied Manakins, Tepui Greenlet, Tepui Whitestart, Roraiman Warbler, Rufous-brown Solitaire, Ruddy Tody-Flycatcher, Red-shouldered Tanager, Tepui Brush-Finch, and Golden-tufted Mountain-Grackle.

-Day 11: Today we’ll drive from El Palmar to Puerto Ordaz and continue north to the Orinoco Delta in Tucupita.
-Along the road we’ll enjoy magnificent views of the Orinoco river and will notice the remarkable difference in vegetation on the northern side.
-Birds we may encounter along the road include Aplomado Falcon, White-tailed Hawk and Crested Caracara.
+Day 11: We’ll drive from El Palmar to Puerto Ordaz and continue north to the Orinoco Delta in Tucupita.
+Along the road we’ll have magnificent views of the Orinoco River and will notice the remarkable difference in vegetation on the northern side.
+Birds we may encounter include Aplomado Falcon, White-tailed Hawk and Crested Caracara.
 Night in Tucupita.

 Day 12: Our full day in the Orinoco Delta will take us to the newest ornithological frontier in Venezuela.
-Today will be a day of quality rather than quantity when it comes to the birds.
-We’ll take a boat ride and focus our search on rare and recently described birds such as the Delta Amacuro Softtail and Rio Orinoco Spinetail.
-We’ll also look for the enigmatic Black-chested Tyrant and will be exposed to riverine forest species such as the Black-crested Antshrike, Stripe-backed Wren and Rusty-backed Spinetail.
-On our return, we’ll stop in river islands where an, as yet undescribed, wagtail-tyrant and other river island specialists are found.
+Travelling by boat, we’ll focus our search on rare and recently described birds such as Delta Amacuro Softtail and Rio Orinoco Spinetail.
+We’ll also look for the enigmatic Black-chested Tyrant, and we should encounter riverine forest species such as Black-crested Antshrike, Stripe-backed Wren, and Rusty-backed Spinetail.
+On our return we’ll stop at river islands where an as-yet-undescribed wagtail-tyrant and other river island specialists are found.
 Night in Tucupita.

-Day 13: We’ll start the day in patches of swamp forest where we’ll look for the uncommon Slender-billed Kite as well as the bizarre Hoatzin, the endemic Black-dotted Piculet, and seedeaters.
-In the afternoon, we’ll drive back to Puerto Ordaz to take the evening flight to Caracas.
+Day 13: We’ll start the day in patches of swamp forest where we’ll look for the uncommon Slender-billed Kite as well as the bizarre Hoatzin, the endemic Black-dotted Piculet, and various seedeaters.
+In the afternoon we’ll drive back to Puerto Ordaz to take an evening flight to Caracas.
 Night near the airport.